 My resting heart rate is around 50 normally.
 During tournaments, it can go up to 60 or 65.
 This shows that the stress hormones are not simply going away by themselves.

 Having a higher resting heart rate means worse sleep and thus worse recovery.

 And it is not only my ring telling me this.
-I do feel stressed and less energetic on longer tournaments.
+I do feel stressed and less energetic during longer tournaments.

-But there are some things that have helped me relieving stress hormones during the tournament.
+But there are some things that have helped me relieve stress hormones during the tournament.
 Here is what I usually do after a tournament game to recover as quickly as possible.

 1) Letting Go Of Previous Games

 One reason the stress keeps building up is that we are living in the past, present, and future.

 This simply means you are thinking about past games (most likely stupid mistakes), your current game, and results that could happen in the future (either imagining great or horrible things).

 I have had, and still have, a hard time to stop thinking about past games.